 A friend of mine is very much into healthy foods and struggled to find the right sources from where to buy the products he wanted.
-Talking to others with similar interest he discovered that he was not alone with this problem.
-Out of this he decided to open up a store to provide all the foods which were hard to get.
+Talking to others with a similar interest, he discovered that he was not alone with this problem.
+Out of this, he decided to open up a store to provide all the foods which were hard to get.
 Today he runs a chain of shops very successfully.

 Being in business is not about making money.
 It’s a way to become who you are.

-Another very important fact often forgotten: Just because you know how to sell does not make you successful in business!
+Another significant fact often forgotten: Just because you know how to sell does not make you successful in business!

 You need to learn the skills to run a business.
-Let’s be clear, in our society a business is not just you doing something, but it is regulated in most countries in the world and you will have to comply with all the rules defined for your type of business.
+Let’s be clear, in our society business is not just you doing something, but it is regulated in most countries in the world, and you will have to comply with all the rules defined for your type of business.